 - 2.5 The University aims to promote a culture in which students feel confident to raise their concerns.
 Consequently, anyone raising a concern or complaint is expected to identify themselves.
 Anonymous complaints may only be accepted at the discretion of the University Secretary.
 No action against a particular member of Staff or Student will be taken about any matter that has been reported anonymously unless it is possible to verify the matter reported - 2.6 The investigation process under this Procedure may require that the source(s) of the information and the individual raising the complaint provide a statement as part of the evidence or to assist in further investigations.
 It is normally expected that such information is given without being anonymised.
 In any event even if anonymised, depending on the circumstances, it may be possible from the nature of the information supplied in the investigation process to identify its source.
 Accordingly, unless there are exceptional circumstances a person raising a complaint or concern should expect to be identified in the investigation process.

-- 2.7 Even if the identity of the person making the complaint and/ or other sources of information has not been revealed in the investigation it may not be possible for a disciplinary hearing to take place or a sanction to be imposed without such identification taking place. - 2.8 The University recognises that people may act out of character in times of trouble or distress.
+- 2.7 The University recognises that people may act out of character in times of trouble or distress.
 Complaints raised with the University may, for instance, relate to upsetting or distressing personal circumstances.
 However, the actions of a minority of complainants who are angry, abusive, demanding or persistent may result in unreasonable demands on the University, or improper behaviour towards staff.
 The University considers such actions to be unacceptable.
-When this happens, the University will consider the impact of such behaviour on the safety and well-being of staff and the ability of the University to provide a service to others and reserves the right, following assessment, to determine that a complainant's actions and behaviour are unacceptable. - 2.9 If the University finds that a complainant's behaviour is unacceptable, it will advise the complainant in writing why this has been found to be the case, and the steps that are to be taken which may include a decision not to consider the complaint further.
+When this happens, the University will consider the impact of such behaviour on the safety and well-being of staff and the ability of the University to provide a service to others and reserves the right, following assessment, to determine that a complainant's actions and behaviour are unacceptable. - 2.8 If the University finds that a complainant's behaviour is unacceptable, it will advise the complainant in writing why this has been found to be the case, and the steps that are to be taken which may include a decision not to consider the complaint further.
 Should the complainant wish to seek a review of any decision reached, they should state this in writing to the University Secretary (email university-secretary@bristol.ac.uk) within 10 days of the date of the decision.
 The University Secretary will confirm their decision in writing normally within 10 days.
-The Complainant will be advised of any steps they may take to seek a review of any decision reached.
+The Complainant will be advised of any steps they may take to seek a review of any decision reached